 - Exploring the possibility of a plea bargain

 Not all arrests have to lead to a conviction, life-changing imprisonment, and stiff financial penalties.
-A Hurst criminal defense lawyer might be able to help defend your case.
+A Hurst criminal defense lawyer at our firm might be able to help defend your case.
 If a criminal arrest and the threat of conviction is looming over you, we want to offer you legal assistance.
-Contact the criminal defense team at the Law Offices of Randall B. Isenberg by calling (214) 696-9253 today.
+Contact the criminal defense team at the Law Offices of Randall B. Isenberg today.

 Our Team Handles Cases in Several Criminal Defense Practice Areas